mnadel/shut-your-pi-hole/README.md

 # Configuring

-1. Enter your Pi-hole API URL (e.g. http://pi-hole/admin/api.php)
+1. Enter your Pi-hole API URL (e.g. http://pi.hole/admin/api.php)
 1. Enter your Pi-hole API Token (Settings > API/Web Interface > Show API token)

+## Nota Bene

+If you're going to use a local DNS entry for your Pi-hole, you should use `pi.hole`.
+It's what Pi-hole's local webserver responds to.
+Any other name and you'll probably have XSS issues.

 # Changelog